 So, do you know your customers’ needs?
 If not, now is the time to analyze who your customers are and how you can give them what they want, before they seek answers elsewhere.

 Luckily, doing this is easier than you may think.
 You can gain practically everything you need to make your customers happy by using survey questions for market research.

 While there are several ways to gather customer information, customer surveys work and are one of the most effective methods to use when collecting this kind of data.

 Surveys are great information-gathering tools, but to get accurate results, you have to ask the right questions in the right way.

-1. KISS (Keep It Simple, Stupid)
+1. Remember KISS (Keep It Simple, Stupid)

 When it comes to surveying, simplicity is key.

-You want people to excitedly respond to your questions, right?
+You want people to respond excitedly to your questions, right?
 A 40-minute survey won’t support that.